alekslt/DSPPlugins_ALT/MineralExhaustionNotifier/README.md

 ## Changes in last release

+### MineralExhaustionNotifier v0.5.3

+* Show custom planet names.
+Contribution from Enrique Ramirez
+* Fix for new big update of DSP.
+0.9.24.11286.
+Contribution from dgschrei
+* Added auto collapsed mode for miners and logistic stations (helps a lot performance wise with large amount of miners/stations)
+* Internal code restructuring.

 ### MineralExhaustionNotifier v0.5.2

 * As some had grown used to the smaller window size with high resolution/pixel densities the scaling code is reworked to base itself on the games UI Layout Reference Height adjustment.